 - Decaf green tea: 2mg of caffeine per 8oz cup

 Bottom Line on Caffeine and Breastfeeding

-Edited by Giselle Segovia RD MHSc
+Contribution by Rachel Levy and Giselle Segovia RD MHSc

 Abbey Sharp is a Registered Dietitian (RD), regulated by the Ontario College of Dietitians.
 She is a mom, YouTuber, Blogger, award winning cookbook author, media coach specializing in food and nutrition influencers, and a frequent contributor to national publications like Healthline and on national broadcast TV shows.